 — Mobbera Foundation (@MobberaF) September 10, 2018

-The decade of uncertainty has finally ended for the LGBTQ+ community in India, however, activist Vinay Borgamkar still believed that there are still people who are afraid to be around homosexuals.
+The decade of uncertainty has finally ended for the LGBTQ+ community in India, however, activist Vinay Borgamkar still believes that there are still people who are afraid to be around homosexuals.

 “Many straight people think that hanging out with us will affect their sexuality,” said Borgamkar during an interview with Times of India.